collamaf/SimDaVinci/README.md

 - Move to boolean solid for external layer of 18F (source 11)
 - Add scoring of source particle region
 - Add NUCLEOMED plastic material for absorbers

+2021.02.16 by collamaf
+- Add source -1 for flat energy electron (0-3MeV) in variabile extended volume (like for <0 sources)

 ## TO DO's